 Things to Look Out for When a Dog is Chewing Too Much

 Many household objects can pose a threat to your dog's safety if they aren't careful — which they won't be if they're a compulsive chewer.
 A splinter from the leg of the table, ink from a pen on the floor, a frayed and exposed wire.
-All of these things could put your pup in immediate danger if ingested.
+Maintain constant supervision even around others.
+This will ensure your dog doesn't bring any harm to themselves.

 What NOT to Do About your Dog's Chewing